|Tips on Photographing Pets

 |Several of your favorite photographs are used to capture every detail of the pet's personality.
 Take many pictures.
 This way

 way you'll have many different angles and poses to choose from.
-If you're using a digital camera, use the
+If you're using a digital camera, use the highest

 to take pictures when someone stands behind you and gets the pet's attention.
 Don't worry about hands and arms in the

 picture, as these can be removed.
 Just try not to cover important details of the pet.
 Hold treats near the camera while trying

 to capture the best pose.
 Try to get your pet's favorite expression.
 This will help identify their personality and it will be obvious

 Get on the same level as your subject as photos taken from above can't be used for a portrait.
 Try to get as close as

 possible and still get a clear picture.
 The background isn't important as this won't be added unless you desire a particular